 After You Arrive in Belgrade

-Belgrade is the capital and largest city of Serbia. it has a big Airport, I arrived there and found the immigration counter at the down flower of the airport. the immigration procedure took 20 minutes to complete. after coming out from the airport, you’ll find currency exchange, shops, official taxis and buses going to the city.
+Belgrade is the capital and largest city of Serbia. it has a big Airport, I arrived there and found the immigration counter at the down flower of the airport. the immigration procedure took 20 minutes to complete. after coming out of the airport, you’ll find currency exchange, shops, official taxis, and buses going to the city.

 He couldn’t speak English properly, but we tried to communicate.
 You can also take the official bus which will cost only $3. but since I arrived late, so I took the taxi.
-Otherwise, I would suggest to wait outside the terminal for local bus which goes to the city center and costs less.
+Otherwise, I would suggest waiting outside the terminal for the local bus which goes to the city center and costs less.

 Accommodation & Transport in Belgrade?

 In Belgrade city, there is a very good public transport system.
-Buses and trains are operating throughout the city all the day and night.
+Buses and trains are operating throughout the city all day and night.
 Roaming around the city using public transport is not expensive.
-You can go from one place another by spending 1 and half Euro only.
+You can go from one place to another by spending 1 and a half Euro only.

 I spent only $20 a day in Belgrade for everything.
 I stayed in a hostel near downtown Belgrade which cost me $10 per night.
 It was a nice place just in the heart of old Belgrade city and I could go anywhere by walk.